carlosdagos/typeclassopedia/Typeclassopedia.md

 # APPLICATIVES

 Effectful computations within a context.
-They are "idioms" for a speficic domain.
+They are "idioms" for a specific domain.

 Can also be thought about as a **fixed-length computation** in a certain context.